Physical Therapy and Rehabilitation Science

 Sanders OP, Savin DN, Creath RA, Rogers MW.
 Protective balance and startle responses to sudden freefall in standing humans.
 Neurosci Lett.
 2015; 586:8-12. doi: 10.1016/j.neulet.2014.11.034.

-My research interests focus on finding ways to improve balance and mobility in older adult clinical populations.
-I am specifically interested in the ability of different exercise interventions to improve balance and mobility and decrease fall risk in older adults who are at high risk of falls and in the ability of changes in somatosensory awareness to impact motor control.
-I am also interested in the ability to motor adaptation to reduce gait asymmetry in people with stroke and hemiparesis and how this can be implemented in the community.
+My research interests broadly involve motor control.
+I have specific interests in finding ways to improve balance and mobility in older adult clinical populations and the ability of different exercise interventions to improve balance and mobility and decrease fall risk in older adults who are at high risk of falls.
+I am also interested in the ability of changes in somatosensory awareness to impact motor control and in the ability to motor adaptation to reduce gait asymmetry in people with stroke and hemiparesis and how this can be implemented in the community.
+Educationally, I am interested in the roles that resilience and grit, two separate but related concepts, play in the education of graduate students.

 UMB Department of Physical Therapy and Rehabilitiation Science Alumnus of the year, 2014.